Daisuke-lab/ERDiagram_Simplified/README.md

 ## Overview
 This website allows you to make your own ER Diagram, which represent Database Structure.<br>
-This's real time async editor of diagrams, so you can edit it with your friends at the same time without reloading your browser!
+This is ***real time async editor of diagrams***, so you can edit it with your friends at the same time without reloading your browser!

 ### Amazing Features!!